 This could be viewed as the most important step, as it is crucial to the success of the overall lifting operation.
 As you’re following through this step, take care to ensure that the standing area is free of obstructions.

 Step 6: Remove the sling from the hoist, if desired, and return all equipment to its starting locations.

-If you have any questions about the compatibility of a particular sling with any hoist available from HLS Healthcare, just contact us and we’ll confirm it for you.
+If you have any questions about the compatibility of a particular sling for hoist with a hoist available from HLS Healthcare, just contact us and we’ll confirm it for you.
 Bed hoists are an excellent way to improve patient comfort and make carer’s jobs easier.
 Contact HLS Healthcare on 1300 931 893 to learn more.